• Skip to main content

 Farmers pay a price.

 Farm related stress such as the current economic condition can lead directly to illness and injury and make farmers more susceptible to illness and injury.
 We see increased accidents related to the hurried syndrome – the pressure to get it done before time runs out.
-We see risk related to an inability to concentrate, fatigue and insomnia.
+There is a risk related to an inability to concentrate, fatigue and insomnia.
 We see health risks from lack of time to go to a doctor or a dentist.
-We see relationship issues from decreased patience, sarcasm or abrupt communication and lack of time to focus on these relationships.
+There may be relationship issues from decreased patience, sarcasm or abrupt communication and lack of time to focus on these relationships.
 We see increased headaches, back, hip and joint pain, stomach issues, high blood pressure and metabolism issues.

 Farmers are resilient.